The Three Guineas Trust

 • Total Assets: £46.7 million (as of April 2024)

-• Decision Time: 4 months (from June application to October decision)
+• Decision Time: Approximately 4 months (from application deadline to decision)

 • Geographic Focus: England, Wales, Scotland, Northern Ireland